underscoreio/essential-scala/src/pages/traits/traits.md

 ### Shaping up 2 (da streets)

 The solution from the last exercise delivered three distinct types of shape.
 However, it doesn't model the relationships between the three correctly.
-A `Square` isn't just a `Shape` -- it's also a type of `Rectangle` where the width and height are the same.
+A `Square` isn't just a `Shape`---it's also a type of `Rectangle` where the width and height are the same.

 Refactor the solution to the last exercise so that `Square` and `Rectangle` are subtypes of a common type `Rectangular`.